The Kudoboard Alternative That Runs Itself

 Rough math for three team sizes:

-- 10 or fewer: HuddleCard is free with automation.
+• 10 or fewer: HuddleCard is free with automation.
 Kudoboard is one-off boards or $299/year minimum for ongoing use.

-- 20 people, ~12 active: HuddleCard about $5/month.
+• 20 people, ~12 active: HuddleCard about $5/month.
 Kudoboard $299/year without Slack, $449/year with Slack on Pro.

 Common questions

-Is HuddleCard a Kudoboard alternative?
+Is HuddleCard a Kudoboard alternative? +

-Does Kudoboard work in Slack?
+Does Kudoboard work in Slack? +

-Slack and Microsoft Teams integration is on Kudoboard's Pro plan ($59/month or $449/year).
-HuddleCard's Slack integration includes reminders, one-click login, and card delivery by DM on Free and Pro.
-Signing happens on a quick web form reached from the Slack message or email.
+Kudoboard offers Slack and Microsoft Teams integration on its Pro plan ($59/month or $449/year on their public pricing).
+HuddleCard's Slack integration includes workspace import, one-click login, reminders by DM, and card delivery on every plan, including Free for teams up to 10.
+Signing itself happens on a quick web form you reach from the Slack message or email.

-Can I use Kudoboard without an annual contract?
+Can I use Kudoboard without an annual contract? +

-Is there a free Kudoboard alternative?
+Is there a free Kudoboard alternative? +

 HuddleCard is free for teams up to 10, every feature, no time limit, no credit card to start.
 That includes automated birthday and work anniversary cards, Slack reminders, and occasion cards.
 Past 10 people it's from $2.50 per active user per month (tiered, first 10 actives free each month), billed monthly with no annual contract.
+Prefer paying per card instead of subscribing?
+HuddleCard Lite sells occasion cards at $5 each as prepaid credits, cheaper in packs of 5 or 10, with an unlimited roster.

 Pick Kudoboard for polished one-off boards you want to design yourself.
 Pick HuddleCard for automated birthdays and work anniversaries, occasion cards when you need them, with reminders and delivery by Slack or email.
+And if a handful of cards a year is genuinely all you need, skip the subscriptions on both sides: HuddleCard Lite is $5 a card, prepaid, done.

 Comparing HuddleCard to another Slack group-card tool?
 HuddleCard vs WishYoo.
 Channel post instead of a card?
 HuddleCard vs BirthdayBot.